mattxlee/config_nvim/README.md

 `git clone https://github.com/mattxlee/config_nvim "$env:LOCALAPPDATA\nvim"`

+After those 2 repo have been downloaded to the correct place, please ensure the plugin 'pynvim' has been installed by using the following command

+`python -m pip install --user --upgrade pynvim`

 ## Update plugins

 Use `:PackerSync` to install/update plugins.
 Or you can just run shell command `nvim +PackerSync` to invoke the syncing procedure.
-Please ignore the error message on the first one.
+Please ignore the errors on the first one.

 For more information about the plugin manager, please visit [Packer](https://github.com/wbthomason/packer.nvim)